areyesram/C-Programming-LINQ/README.md

 Sample program with some LINQ functions.

-Although LINQ allows us to use a SQL-like syntax embddd in C#, here we just use the undrlying methods, which still let us perform some interesting data manipulations.
+Although LINQ allows us to use a SQL-like syntax embedded in C#, here we just use the undrlying methods, which still let us perform some interesting data manipulations.

 The application consists of a window showing a list of person records paginated 10 by 10.